 Value Format specifies the number or date format of the value.
 The parameter accepts Excel-style formatting.
 If no formatting is specified, the value will be displayed in the format of the underlying dimension or measure.

 You can read Excel’s complete guide about how to specify these formats in their documentation.
-However, note that color formatting is not supported in Looker.
+However, color formatting is not currently supported in Looker.

 Using this field, you also can specify the formatting of date values.
 Some of the most common formatting options are shown here: